ClearHeadedT/boot-dev-log/learn-functional-programming/NOTES.md

 - Learned first-class and higher-order functions.
 - Learned map() for transforming a sequence.
 - Learned filter() for selecting items from a sequence.
+- Learned reduce() for folding a sequence into a single value.